-Indeed, Islam is a religion which lays down rules based on the dictates of the pure nature innate in all humans (fitrah), straightforward reasoning and sound logic.
-The Prophet wore the same type of clothes prevalent in his time, he only warned against certain qualities relating to clothing, that Islam has declared forbidden such as:
+Indeed, Islam is a religion that lays down rules based on the dictates of the pure nature innate in all humans (fitrah), straightforward reasoning, and sound logic.
+The Prophet wore the same type of clothes prevalent in his time; he only warned against certain qualities relating to clothing that Islam has declared forbidden, such as:

-Clothing that reveals the private parts:, skin-tight and see-through clothes Islam requires for women that their clothing must be loose enough to cover the body properly except for their face and hands).
+Clothing that reveals the private parts: skin-tight and see-through clothes Islam requires for women that their clothing be loose enough to cover the body properly (except for their face and hands).
 For men, the minimum amount to be covered is between the navel and the knee.
 The Prophet warned those people who do not observe modesty in dress, calling them “types among the people of Hellfire”, one of them being “women who are clothed yet naked”.

 Clothing that is worn with pride and conceit: The Prophet ﷺ said, “No one who has an atom’s weight of pride in his heart will enter Paradise.”
 (Saheeh Muslim: 91.
 It is for this reason that Islam warns against trailing one’s lower garments on the ground out of pride and ‘notorious clothing’ that makes its wearer an object of pride and fame, attracting too much attention, (libaas ash-shuhrah flamboyant, flashy clothing).
 The Prophet said, “Whoever wears clothes of shuhrah in this world, Allah will make him wear clothes of humiliation on the Day of Judgement.”
 (Sunan Ibn Maajah: 3607).